 *This experience is not offered over Christmas/New Yer or for the first week in January.
-It is also not offered for the period from 2nd week in April until mid-May, as the Midnight Sun Dog Sledding in Svalbard expedition tours run during this period.
+It is also not offered for the period from 2nd week in April until mid-May, as the Midnight Sun Dog Sledding in Svalbard expedition tours run during this time.

 What's Included »

 - Seven nights' accommodation in simple but cosy private cabin at the kennels (though note that you will normally spend at least one night during your stay out on an overnight trip).
 The cabin has one room with bunk beds for two persons, kitchenette area for food preparation and seating/relaxing area and the cabin is heated with wood-burning stove and electric heating.
 There is a dry outside toilet, which is heated.
 There is no running water at the cabin, but water for drinking/cooking is provided in containers.
 There is a communal building with simple shower facilities and additional shower facilities in Svalbardhall in Longyearbyen.
 NB: This is always a private experience, so if travelling as a solo traveller, you will have the cabin to yourself for the week.

 - Free wi-fi is available at the cabin.